Loading…

 Thursday November 19, 2026 2:30pm - 3:30pm EST

 Aging library buildings.
 Stretched municipal budgets.
 Shifting population centers.
-Across the U.S., library directors face a perfect storm: greater-than-ever need for modern, accessible facilities during a time when funding is harder-than-ever to secure.One [STATE] library broke the stalemate by aligning its vision with city priorities.
+Across the U.S., library directors face a perfect storm: greater-than-ever need for modern, accessible facilities during a time when funding is harder-than-ever to secure.One Minnesota library broke the stalemate by aligning its vision with city priorities.
 When a downtown struggled and its aging Center Mall left...

 See More →